maialenz/WetPaws/TESTING.md

 ### BUG - on desktop view, the review columns would render with 140px or margin in left and right.
     - SOLUTION: added a media queries for screens 992 and higher so the max width is 90%.
     - style.css line 384 +.

+### BUG - on mobile view, there is a line across the footer divingding the footer in two colors.
+    - I changed the max-height on line 134 of syle.css for min-height to match the height of the container content and added h-100 to the footer.
+    - This has fixed the issue.

 ## VALIDATOR:

 ---